 Make sure the bird is offered foods high in vitamin A are important, as this bird is prone to deficiency.
 Calcium is also important for the double yellow-headed Amazon parrot.

 Amazon parrots are prone to excess weight gain, so it's important that they are allowed daily exercise.
-In order to properly care for a double yellow-headed Amazon parrot, you should be able to give it a minimum of 3 to 4 hours outside of its cage per day.
+In order to properly care for a double yellow-headed Amazon parrot, you should be able to give it a minimum of three to four hours outside of its cage per day.
 As with any species, regular exercise will allow the bird to burn excess calories and stretch its muscles; it also provides essential mental stimulation.

 Common Health Issues